 How Will I Know If I Have Developed A Retinal Detachment?

-As stated earlier, the medical community considers retinal detachments a medical emergency.
-Without prompt treatment, retinal detachment can cause partial or permanent vision loss.
-Because of this, and because retinal detachments are a painless condition, it’s important that people learn how to recognize the signs and symptoms of retinal detachments.
+As mentioned earlier, retinal detachments are considered a medical emergency by the medical community.
+Without prompt treatment, retinal detachment can lead to partial or permanent vision loss.
+It is crucial for people to learn how to recognize the symptoms of retinal detachments in order to prevent this condition.

-Patients suffering from a retinal detachment will commonly begin seeing floaters or flashes of light; some patients will see more floaters or flashes over time, while others begin seeing large numbers of them all at once.
-Patients may see a “curtain” over their field of vision that partially obstructs their ability to see; some patients also experience a darkening in their peripheral vision.
+Patients experiencing a retinal detachment often start seeing floaters or flashes of light.
+Some patients may notice an increase in the number of floaters or flashes over time, while others may suddenly see a large number of them.
+Additionally, patients may perceive a 'curtain' obstructing their field of vision and experience a darkening in their peripheral vision.

-If you experience any of these symptoms, see an eye care professional immediately.
-Depending on the type of detachment a patient is suffering from, and the severity of the condition, patients may need to undergo a combination of common treatments for retinal detachment.
+If you notice any of these symptoms, it is important to seek immediate care from an eye care professional.
+Depending on the type and severity of the detachment, patients may require a combination ofcommon treatments for retinal detachment.

 Can I Prevent A Retinal Detachment From Occurring?